Jayhui-q/hanabi-comp-convs/comp_convs.md

 Alice is assumed to be the person performing the action unless otherwise noted.

 # 2020 T3 Standard Series
-Results can be found here: https://hanabi-competitions.com/series/2020%20T3%20Standard
+Results can be found [here](https://hanabi-competitions.com/series/2020%20T3%20Standard)

 2p White Reversed (6 Suits), and 2p Clue Starved (6 Suits) are ommitted, as I did not compete in either.
 2020 T3 Standard Series was our team's first competition series.